tmychow/tmychow.github.io/_posts/2020-06-02-making-change-on-blackouttuesday.md

 tag: miscellaneous
 ---

-As #blackouttuesday has become a widespread phenomenon across Instagram, it is worth considering things we can do beyond simply virtue signalling.
+As #blackouttuesday has become a widespread phenomenon across Instagram, it is worth considering things we can do beyond simply virtue signalling to make real change.

 The first is signing petitions to pressure for change.
 - Charging all 4 officers with murder - [tinyurl.com/yc7nthfp](tinyurl.com/yc7nthfp)